Weird and Wild

 Continue ReadingOne of Texas’s lesser-known boasts is among its oldest—about 225 million years or so.
 The state was a dinosaur stomping ground throughout the Mesozoic, with 21 dino species from the era discovered…

 Continue ReadingOutsized in the public mind, Route 66 stretches 177 always-diverting miles through the Texas Panhandle.
-We admired iconic buildings and took on steak-eating challenges for a sampling of the famed…
+Travelers can admire iconic buildings and took on steak-eating challenges for a sampling of the…

 Continue ReadingRolling mounds, serene lakes, and sporting demand make the Piney Woods a hot spot for golf, both competitive and recreational.
 We headed to one-of-a-kind landforms and high-end resorts in pursuit of…